italiangrid/storm/clientSRM-guide.md

 <a name="srmReserveSpace">&nbsp;</a>
 ##### srmReserveSpace

-This function is used to reserve a space in advance for the upcoming requests to get some guarantee on the file management.
+Reserve a space in advance for the upcoming requests to get some guarantee on the file management.

 To reserve 10MB of space type: